Recertification FAQs

 1. Were all of your CEUs actually applied to your total required CEUs, or did you exceed a category maximum?
 Do you need to report CEUs in a different category?

-• Is there a grace period or late fee option?
+• Is there a grace period for recertification?

-Your certification will expire and you will need to either retake the exam to become certified once again or go through the appeal/reinstatement process.
+Your certification will expire, and you will need to either retake the exam to become certified again.
+Go through either the reinstatement or complete the appeal process, depending on which process applies to your situation.

-Appeals can take a few months to receive a response and are intended for individuals who have had extenuating circumstances during the missed reporting period and/or deadline.
-Ex: Serious illness (cancer), car accident that leads to change in lifestyle, death in the immediate family.
+Appeal: Appeals are intended for individuals who have had extenuating circumstances during the missed reporting period and/or deadline.
+Examples: Serious illness (TBI, stroke, cancer, etc.), car accident that leads to change in lifestyle, or death in the immediate family.
+Submitting an appeal does not provide guarantee of approval or exception.
+Appeals are reviewed by the Certification Committee during their biannual meetings, where a final decision is rendered.
+Appeal applications may be submitted here.

-NOTE: If your appeal is related to the Covid-19 pandemic, a natural disaster or military deployment, please contact the recertification team at recertify@nsca.com for additional information about accommodation forms.
+NOTE: There is no way to expedite appeal requests.
+If your appeal is related to a natural disaster or military deployment, please contact the recertification team at recertify@nsca.com for additional information about recertification amendment forms.

 CEU Questions